 - Pour coconut milk.

-- Add annatto powder and toasted rice (grinded) (substitute with cornstarch diluted in water or breadcrumbs) to thicken sauce.
+- Add annatto powder and grinded toasted rice or (substitute with cornstarch diluted in water or breadcrumbs) to thicken sauce.

 - Pour broth.
 I used crab broth.